asterics/FLipMouse/README.md

 Movements of the mouthpiece are measured via FSRs (Force Sensing Resistors), which are able to detect small changes of the applied force (biased via springs) on the mouthpiece.
 The sip/puff actions are detected by a pressure sensor.

-In addition to the PCB and its hardware, the surrounding case is built upon acryllic glass, which is processed with a LaserCutter to have a fully customized case.
+In addition to the PCB and its hardware, the surrounding case is built upon acrylic glass, which is processed with a LaserCutter to have a fully customized case.

 # The firmware